 Critical thinking assessment is a topic often unfortunately postponed until after crucial decisions have been made.
-See An Annotated List of Critical Thinking Tests (below) for a brief introduction.
+See An Annotated List of Critical Thinking Tests (below and more completely in the link) for a brief introduction.

 AN ANNOTATED LIST OF CRITICAL THINKING TESTS